Red House Cone

 It is one of four such structures in the UK and is currently maintained as a museum by Dudley Council.
 (The other three cones are at Lemington, Catcliffe and Alloa).
 At the site are 10 businesses including glass artists, pottery, jewellers, textiles fine art and demonstrations of glass blowing along with a Coffee House and gift shop.

 A 1 acre site, on which the cone stands, was sold by John and Ann Southwell and Rebecca Stokes to Richard Bradley, a wealthy glass-manufacturer, on 21 June 1788.
 The cone was built by Bradley in partnership with his brother-in-law, George Ensell, for the manufacture of window glass.
 Ensell installed a moving lehr in the cone, which remains today and is the only surviving one in the world.

 The cone received Grade II* listed building status on 23 September 1966.

 In April 2022, the Cone received a pledge of £1.5m from Dudley Council in order to restore the structure.
+The restored cone was opened to the public in August 2024.